ndonfris/fish-lsp/README.md

 brew install fish-lsp
 ```

-If you installed the language server using a __node__ based package manager (__i.e. npm/yarn/pnpm__), you can install the completions by running the following command:
+You can install the completions by running the following command:

 ```fish
 fish-lsp complete > ~/.config/fish/completions/fish-lsp.fish